 - Don’t write fake testimonials.

 - Include testimonials for each dental service your clinic offers.

 - Present your testimonials in an organized and uncluttered manner.

 Want to learn how to earn reviews from your patients?
 Here’s an article on How To Get Reviews For Your Dental Practice that can help you earn reviews if you’re just starting out.

 Need help building your dental website?

-Now that you know the essential pages that should be included in your dental website, the next step is making your site optimized for mobile devices.
-Learn more by reading our guide on Why Dental Clinics Should Have Mobile Friendly Sites In 2022
+Now that you know the essential pages that should be included in your dental website, the next step is to make your site optimized for mobile devices.
+Learn more by reading our guide on Why Dental Clinics Should Have Mobile Friendly Sites In 2022.

 Aside from these essential pages, you also have to make sure that every page on your dental website has call-to-action buttons.
 Including this plays an integral part in your clinic as it helps grab the attention of page visitors to guide them on their next step, and increase the chances of getting conversions.

 Here’s an example of a good dental website that we created for one of our clients:

 Want us to build a website for your dental clinic?